icewolfz/jiMUD/docs/preferences.md

 - `Theme` the theme for the main client window
 - `On disconnect do` What to do when disconnected from the mud
   - `Nothing` do nothing
-  - `Reconnect` reconnect using autoconnect options
+  - `Reconnect` reconnect using auto connect options
   - `Reconnect dialog` show the reconnect dialog with options and delayed reconnect timer
   - `Character manager` show character manager
   - `Close` close the client